derRiesenOtter/bachelor/docs/thesis/discussion.typ

 were more pronounced on the PSPire dataset.
 This improvement is intuitive, as amino acids located on the protein’s surface, which is represented by the @rsa values, are primarily responsible for molecular interactions.
-Applying @rsa values as weights integrates this information directly into the model in.
+Applying @rsa values as weights integrates this information directly into the model.

 The addition of @bn yielded mixed results.
-On the PSPire dataset, it improved the performance of the non-@idr model, but led to performance declines when applied to the @idr model or on the PPMC-lab dataset.
+On the PSPire dataset, it improved the performance of the non-@idr model, but led to performance declines when applied to the @idr models.
 A likely explanation for this inconsistency lies in the use of sequence padding.
 Since protein sequences vary in length, all sequences were padded to a uniform length of 2700.
 As seen in the distribution of sequence length, most proteins in this study were smaller